 The Medieval period began in the 5th century to the late 15th century.
 It started with the downfall of the Western Roman Empire and fused into the Renaissance and the Age of Discovery.
 The Medieval period is divided into the Early, High and Late Middle Ages.
 This period was characterised by depopulation, invasions and movement of people which began in the Late Antiquity and proceeded to the Early Middle Ages.

-Dark Ages refers to the early medieval period in western Europe.
-This was the period between 476 and 800 when the Roman empire was collapsing and there was no Roman emperor in the west.
+The Dark Ages refers to the early medieval period in western Europe.
+This was the period between c.476 and c.800 when the Roman empire was collapsing and there was no Roman emperor in the west.

-However, some scholars refer to this period to be between 500 and 1000, which is associated with frequent fighting and practically desertion of urban life.
+However, some scholars refer to this period to be between c.500 and c.1000, which is associated with frequent fighting and practically desertion of urban life.

-Though it is believed to derive its meaning from the fact that not so much was known about that period, it was a period of barbarity and intellectual darkness.
+Currently, it is not often used by historians due to the value judgment it entails. though it is believed to derive its meaning from the fact that not so much was known about that period, and that it was a period of barbarity and intellectual darkness.

-Anglo-Saxon medieval period is associated with the Anglo-Saxons who inhabited Great Britain in the 5th century.
+The Anglo-Saxon medieval period is associated with the Anglo-Saxons who migrated to England before and after the fall of Rome.

 They include Germanic tribes who migrated from continental Europe, as well as indigenous British groups who adopted aspects of Anglo-Saxon language and culture.

-This period includes the formation of an English nation, with most of the features that survived today being represented in language and literature, restoration of Christianity, regional government of the shires and the establishment of law and charters.
+The achievements of the Anglo Saxons are profound, they created the formation of the English nation, with most of the features that still survive today, represented in language and literature, they restored Christianity, created a regional government of the shires, and the establishment of important laws and charters.